Chapter 8: Missions

 Anguish flooded through Caileagh in visceral waves.
 She buried her face into Gaelib’s chest as whispers from the past materialized.

-“My guiding spirit has led us to a boy,” Farina explained.
-“You’ll teach him the ways of the Warrior, then marry him.
-Together, you will rule all for the God of this Age.”
+“My guiding spirit has led us to a boy,” her mother had said when they first came to Freislict.
+“You’ll teach him the ways of the Warrior and marry him.
+Together, you will rule all.”

 How could I have forgotten such things?